Fer-git-cpu/MayaPlugs2025-ings/README.md

             newChunck = self.CreateProxyModelForJntAndVerts(jnt, verts)
 ```
 * faces = mc.polyListComponentConversion(verts, fromVertex=True, toFace=True)
-faces = mc.ls(faces, fl=True) = Converts the list of vertices to their associated polygon faces.
+faces = mc.ls(faces, fl=True) #Converts the list of vertices to their associated polygon faces.
 * faceNames = set()
 for face in faces:
-    faceNames.add(face.replace(self.model, "")) = Removes the model prefix from each face name to get just the face indices and stores for compairison
+    faceNames.add(face.replace(self.model, "")) #Removes the model prefix from each face name to get just the face indices and stores for compairison
-* dup = mc.duplicate(self.model)[0] = Duplicates the full model
+* dup = mc.duplicate(self.model)[0] #Duplicates the full model
 * allDupFaces = mc.ls(f"{dup}.f[*]", fl=True)
 facesToDelete = []
 for dupFace in allDupFaces:
     if dupFace.replace(dup,"") not in faceNames:
-        facesToDelete.append(dupFace) = Collects all of the faces on the duplicate.
+        facesToDelete.append(dupFace) #Collects all of the faces on the duplicate.
-* mc.delete(facesToDelete) = Deletes all of the faces that weren't in the original face set
+* mc.delete(facesToDelete) #Deletes all of the faces that weren't in the original face set
 * dupName = self.model + "_" + jnt + "_proxy"
 mc.rename(dup, dupName)
-return dupName = Renames the remaining model
+return dupName #Renames the remaining model
 ```python
 def CreateProxyModelForJntAndVerts(self, jnt, verts):
         if not verts: